 Without diving into theories of why Anslinger and the FBN systematically persecuted cannabis, let’s take a quick look at some of the potential factors at play.
 To be clear—this is little more than conjecture.

 One theory that became popular thanks to Jack Herer’s book, The Emperor Wears No Clothes, points to the fact that before the 1937 Marijuana Tax Act, fiber varieties of cannabis (hemp), were used for the production of paper and textile, and as such became a target for industrial giants like Randolph Hearst and the DuPont family.
 Herer established his theory upon the direct connection between Hearst and DuPont with Andrew W. Mellon, the Secretary of the Treasury, the bureau that is directly responsible for the FBN.
-Herer also points to the fact that it was Melon who appointed Anslinger as head of the FBN, and that Anslinger was married to Melon’s niece.
+Herer also points to the fact that it was Mellon who appointed Anslinger as head of the FBN, and that Anslinger was married to Mellon’s niece.

 The Anslinger-Hearst-DuPont connection was further explored and established by John C. Lupoien in his 1995 masters thesis Unraveling an American Dilemma: The Demonization of Marijuana.
 Still, fascinating and thorough as his work is, it lacks a “smoking gun” and remains very circumstantial.